 The raised bed gardening is an easy option for gardeners especially when you are a beginner in gardening.
 But a question always bothered the gardeners that what growing medium will be the best one for a raised bed?

-Should they choose topsoil or compost for their raised bed?
+Should you choose topsoil or compost for your raised bed?

 Both topsoil and compost are good for raised beds depending on your soil condition and usage of the products.
 Compost is richer in nutrients on the contrary topsoil can contain the nutrients of it much longer.
 Thus, the soil condition can make a difference in the case of receiving benefits.

 Native soil or your usual garden soil isn’t an ideal option for your garden beds.
 For this, you need to use the proper medium to make it more convenient, right?

 There are more things to add about using compost and topsoil that you need to know to make the right choice, so, let’s dig in deeper!

 Let’s know about topsoil

 Why you will choose topsoil for your raised beds?
 I mean you can choose compost too, right?
 Well, before you decide about what to use, let’s know some more about topsoil.